jhubaum/argh/README.md

 The current version adds a dialogue with the different use cases I identified how I use YouTube and requires different actions for each one.

+[Click here](https://jhuwald.com/2020/04/21/argh/) for a detailed blog post of the different versions

 Right now, the plugin supports Firefox and Firefox for Android

 # License